 - Avoid toxic people.

 - If you experienced emotional trauma, get support from your family and friends.
 In serious cases, seek the help of a counselor.

 Befriend some adrenal fatigue supplements

 Feed your body with supplements that are healthy for your adrenals.
 Vitamins and minerals that are helpful for adrenal fatigue syndrome include vitamins B, C and D, magnesium and zinc.
-Some , such as herbslicorice root and ashwagandha, are also known to help with symptom management.
+Some adaptogenic herbs, such as licorice root and ashwagandha, are also known to help with symptom management.